-“If you could trade your boss for the hiring manager, would you?”
+If you could trade your boss for the hiring manager, would you?

 This question was asked of Jacob Kerr, an executive recruiter at TRANSEARCH International.
 He recalls, “I've never been asked that question again, but it's so fresh in my mind.
-If I wouldn't work for a hiring manager, how could I possibly sell that role to a candidate?”.
+If I wouldn't work for a hiring manager, how could I possibly sell that role to a candidate?”

-If you aren't being interviewed by your hiring manager directly, but rather a recruiter or someone else within the company, this provocative question can help you assess the company culture and gain insight into what your potential new boss might be like.
+If you aren't being interviewed by your hiring manager directly, but rather a recruiter or someone else within the company, this provocative question can help you to assess the company culture and gain insight into what your potential new boss might be like.
 It opens the door for further conversation around management styles and what you're looking for in your ideal boss.

-“Where is the last person that held this position now?”
+Where is the last person that held this position now?

-Antoinette pairs this inquiry with several others to give herself more information: “Once I hear the reason(s) for their departure, I'll elaborate on my query by explaining, 'I just wanted to know if, or how long, I would have access to him/her for training so I can thoroughly pick their brains and hopefully learn some of the subtle little nuances that they've gleaned while working here.'”
+Antoinette pairs this inquiry with several others to give herself more information: “Once I hear the reason(s) for their departure, I'll elaborate on my query by explaining, 'I just wanted to know if, or how long, I would have access to him/her for training, so I can thoroughly pick their brains and hopefully learn some of the subtle little nuances that they've gleaned while working here.'”

 “It shows the interviewer that I'm eager to learn about the position and I want to do as good - or better - a job as my predecessor.
-However, if I learn that my predecessor was a horrible employee and their work performance should not be duplicated, I will ask, 'What can I do to assure that I don't make those same errors?'
+However, if I learn that my predecessor was a horrible employee and their work performance should not be duplicated, I will ask, 'What can I do to ensure that I don't make those same errors?'
 Once again, demonstrating an eagerness to succeed.”

-“Do you see any reasons why I'm not a good fit for this position?”
+Do you see any reasons why I'm not a good fit for this position?

-Directly asking for feedback about why you might not be a perfect fit for a role can help you address your perceived shortcomings head on.
+Directly asking for feedback about why you might not be a perfect fit for a role can help you to address your perceived shortcomings head on.

 By taking a cue from “thick skin thinking,” you'll not only be able to impress the interviewer with a direct request for feedback, but you'll be able to use their reply to help improve your skills and performance in interviews with other companies, too.

-“How long has this position been open?”
+How long has this position been open?

-Palak Sharma, a human resources professional, notes: “If the job has been open for a year or more then it gives the idea to the candidate that either nobody is interested, the hiring recruiter is too choosy in selecting the candidate, or the recruiter keeps on changing the requirements and doesn't know what he/she is looking for.”
+Palak Sharma, a human resources professional, notes, “If the job has been open for a year or more then it gives the idea to the candidate that either nobody is interested, the hiring recruiter is too choosy in selecting the candidate, or the recruiter keeps on changing the requirements and doesn't know what he/she is looking for.”

 You can also use this question as a means to spark a discussion around the timeline for hiring and when to expect next steps.
-If a position has only been open for a few days, you might expect to wait a little longer as the hiring manager or recruiter evaluates more candidates.
+If a position has only been open for a few days, you might expect to wait a little longer, as the hiring manager or recruiter evaluates more candidates.

-“What makes you happy working here?”
+What makes you happy working here?

-After salary and benefits, company culture is most often cited as the reason why job-seekers decide whether or not to accept a certain job offer.
-Asking your interviewer what makes them happy at work offers you a glimpse at what the company culture is like.
+After salary and benefits, company culture is most often cited as the reason why job seekers decide whether or not to accept a certain job offer.
+Asking your interviewer what makes them happy at work offers you a glimpse into what the company culture is like.
 Is it the free snacks that the company offers?
 Workplace flexibility?
 Wonderful camaraderie between colleagues?
 The open-ended nature of the question allows the interviewer to answer personally - and by extension, offers you the opportunity to establish a personal connection, too.